 What the new credit card reforms mean for you

 In December, regulators passed rules to end deceptive “gotcha” practices in the credit card industry.
 The rules — the most significant in nearly three decades — fundamentally change the way credit card issuers market, bill and advertise credit cards.
-Here is what the new credit card reforms mean for you.

 2. Best news you can use: